 Professional Dry Eye Treatment Provides Lasting Relief

-The most obvious benefit is a lasting reduction in effects like redness, itchiness, blurred vision, and that persistent feeling you have something in your eye.
+The most obvious benefit is a lasting reduction in uncomfortable side effects like redness, itchiness, blurred vision, and that persistent feeling you have something in your eye.

 Lifestyle Changes Can Help

 Often, breaking bad habits and other small steps can make a huge difference.
-Set a timer to break during computer use and talk to your doctor about medications that might be contributing to your condition.
+Set a timer to remind yourself to take breaks during computer use and talk to your doctor about medications that might be contributing to your condition.

 Most Treatments Are Gentle and Non-Invasive

 Drops (both wetting and medicated), eyelid scrubs, and specially formulated supplements are painless and extremely easy to use.